 - if you answer "YES", input the roof's length and width.
 The metal roof cost calculator will return its total area.

 - if you answer "NO", you will have to base your calculations on the roof's footprint (which is essentially the area of the roof if it wasn't sloped).
 Input it's length, width, and pitch.
 You can refer to our roof pitch calculator if you don't know the pitch's value.

-- NOTE: If your roof has a more elaborate shape, with many sections, calculate the square footages of each of them separately, and then add them up.
+- NOTE: If your roof has a more elaborate shape, with many sections, calculate the square footages of each of them separately (you can do it with Omni's square footage calculator), and then add them up.

 2. The next step is to calculate the measurements of a single roof panel.

 - Input a single panel's length and width to get its area.
 The calculator will then find the total number of metal panels you will need to buy for your roof.

 - Please note that it is always advised to buy an additional 10% of construction materials for such projects, to account for mistakes and unexpected repairs.
 You can use our percentage calculator to get this estimated quickly.

 3. All that's left is calculating the total costs of the metal panels.
 Put in the cost of one panel, and the calculator will find your total expense.